geerlingguy/ansible-role-munin/README.md

 See documentation for [Munin Node Definitions](http://munin.readthedocs.org/en/latest/reference/munin.conf.html#node-definitions) for more details as to what values to use here.

-You can enable mail alerts by adding :

     munin_alerts:
-      - {
-        name: "JohnDoe",
+      - name: "JohnDoe",
         email: "johndoe@example.com",
         subject: "Munin-notification for ${var:group} :: ${var:host}",
         level: "warning critical"

-      }
+You can configure email alerts using the `munin_alerts` variable.

 ## Dependencies